rems-project/sail/INSTALL.md

 to use opam from the package manager, and will need to install it following the instructions on the opam website.

 Use `ocaml -version` to check your OCaml version.
-If you have OCaml 4.08 or newer, that's fine, otherwise use `opam switch` to install 4.08:
+If you have OCaml 4.08.1 or newer, that's fine, otherwise you can use `opam switch` to install a newer version:
 ```
-opam switch create 4.08.0
+opam switch create 5.1.0
 ```
 and set up the environment for that OCaml version (note that older versions of opam suggest backticks instead of `$(...)`, but it makes no difference):
 ```